SPARe: Stacked Parallelism with Adaptive Reordering for Fault-Tolerant LLM Pretraining Systems with 100k+ GPUs: System Performance Evaluation

-Lastly, we set both partial recovery cost (shrink) and reordering controller cost to be $0.1\text{s}$, set checkpoint save time to be $1$-min, calculate optimal checkpointing period $T_c^\star$ from Eq.~\eqref{eq:optckpt}, and add jitter of normal distribution $\times\mathcal N(1, 0.05^2)$ to all events to reflect real-life variances and system noise.
+Lastly, we set both shrink cost and reordering controller cost to be $0.1\text{s}$.
+For the data-parallel degree of $N$, each data-parallel group consists of $N$ GPUs hence the synchronizing communicator is of world size $N$.
+Therefore, our shrink cost setting is justified by the empirical study of~\citet{shrinkcost} for given $N=200,600,1000$.
+Furthermore, checkpoint save time is set to be $1$-min and optimal checkpointing period $T_c^\star$ is calculated from Eq.~\eqref{eq:optckpt}.
+Lastly, compute jitter of normal distribution $\times\mathcal N(1, 0.05^2)$ is added to all events to reflect real-life variances and system noise.